Skiathos to Kyra Panagia - 7 Days

 This small island is one of the many in the area which doesn’t support a permanent population apart from a few monks from a small monastery on the east coast.
 The island is part of the NMPANS nature reserve and is another place you might spot the Mediterranean Monk Seal.

 Skopelos is the largest of the four main islands in the Sporades.
 It’s slightly bigger than Mykonos and significantly bigger than Santorini.
 The nearest inhabited islands are Skiathos to the west and Alonissos to the east.
 Due to a large number of natural springs the island is home to large olive groves, plum trees, almond and orange trees.
 The island is also famous in ancient history for the quality of its wine.

 Day 6 – Koukounaries (Skiathos Island)

 Koukounaries lies at the southwest end of Skiathos and is a large sandy bay.
 A forest reserve can be found behind the beach, beyond that you can find a lagoon which is connected to the sea by a small river which follows out into the little harbour.
 It’s a beautiful little spot which is worth exploring in your dinghy (an outboard would come in handy here).

 Day 7 – Skiathos Town (Skiathos Island)

 Skiathos town is the largest settlement on the island.
 Most of the town is made up of whitewashed houses and cobbled streets.
-In some areas of the town you can find some more ancient remains but the islands isn’t steeped with history compared to some of its other Greek counterparts.
-A bustling water front is home to a large number of restaurants and bars and on occasion you can also find open air concerts happening.
+In some areas of the town you can find some more ancient remains but the island isn’t steeped with history compared to some of its other Greek counterparts.
+The bustling waterfront is home to a large number of restaurants and bars and on occasion you may find an open air concerts going on.